Leveraging the U.S. Gridded Anthropogenic Methane Emissions Inventory for Monitoring Trends in Methane Emissions

 # Generate statistics using the created function "generate_stats" within the bounding box defined by the polygon

-We can now explore the gridded methane emission (Domestic Wastewater Treatment & Discharge (5D)) time series (January 2000 -December 2021) available for the Dallas, Texas area of the U.S. We can plot the data set using the code below:
+You can now explore the time series (January 2000 -December 2021) of your chosen asset for the specified AOI.
+You can plot the data set using the code below:

 # Figure size: 20 representing the width, 10 representing the height